esthermations/esthermations/README.md

 Coder bean, language dork.
 I like making sure stuff adheres to spec.
 Hello!

-I rarely do programming streams on 🎥 [Twitch](https://twitch.tv/esthermations).
+I do programming streams on 🎥 [Twitch](https://twitch.tv/esthermations) most Sundays.

 -  *"We pretend to write books for teenagers, so that we can understand them."* – Yanis Varoufakis
 -  *"There are very few new mistakes."* - Martyn Thomas